FAQ

 Q. Can we do an Acknowledgement of Country in our wedding ceremony?

-Yes, I strongly recommend including an Acknowledgement of Country at the start of your wedding celebration.
 We are so blessed to live in a country that has the longest continuous culture in the world.
 Including an Acknowledgement of Country is an important way to pay respects to the Indigenous people of Australia and to acknowledge that throughout Australia, wherever you stand is Indigenous land.

 Q. I want to Acknowledge Country but I don’t know whose country our celebration is taking place on?